freedomofpress/securedrop-docs/docs/admin/installation/install.rst

 You'll be asked to "Enter file in which to save the key" Type **Enter** to use the default location.

-Given that this key is on the encrypted persistence of a Tails USB, you do not need to add an additional passphrase to protect the key.
+Given that this key is on the encrypted persistence of a Tails USB flash drive, you do not need to add an additional passphrase to protect the key.
 If you do elect to use a passphrase, note that you will need to manually type it (Tails' pinentry will not allow you to copy and paste a passphrase).